Join Writopia Lab for twelve days at our creative, fun, and productive sleepaway camp in the Poconos in August!

 We will be sending home a video featuring each camper.

-The majority of our campers come from New York City and its NY, CT, and NJ suburbs and from the greater Washington, DC area.
-Other campers come from all over the east coast, and from as far away as Texas and California.
+The majority of our campers come from New York City and its suburbs and from the greater Washington, DC area.
+Other campers come from all over the east coast, and from as far away as Chicago, Los Angeles, the San Francisco Bay Area, and even Europe.

 What is the camper to adult ratio?